 - State Cesses and Surcharges

-GST is a consumption based tax, it means that the state in which the final sale to consumer is made is entitled to get the tax.
-GST would apply to all goods other than crude petroleum, motor spirit, diesel, aviation turbine fuel and natural gas.
+GST is a consumption based tax; it means that the state in which the final sale to the consumer is made is entitled to get the tax.
+GST would apply to all goods other than alcohol, crude petroleum, motor spirit, diesel, aviation turbine fuel and natural gas.

 The GST system in India will contain three structures of tax